aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.9.rst.txt

        67:         a = [1, 2, 3]
     -->68:         a.length()
                    ^^^^^^^^
-       69:     except Exception as e:
+       69:     except AttributeError as e:

             a: [1, 2, 3]